Whenever a place is described as having a “lunar landscape,” I think I enjoy it more.

-White Cliffs, in the outback of New South Wales in Australia, was also a spitting image of the moon, being speckled with giant anthills that act as opal mines, or even homes.
+In the outback of New South Wales in Australia, White Cliffs was also the spitting image of the moon, being speckled with giant anthills that act as opal mines or even homes.

-Cappadocia, in central Turkey, would be one of those moon landing type of places – the ones where you immediately scratch your head and say, “Hmm, so people actually live here?”
+Cappadocia, in central Turkey, would be one of those moon landing types of places – the ones where you immediately scratch your head and say, “Hmm, so people actually live here?”

 Cappadocia has probably topped the list of coolest places I've been, but not just because of the Cappadocian landscapes and rock formations, but also because of the cute little town of Göreme in which we stayed.

-Cappadocia forced me to get outdoors because most of the attractions involve hiking (light hiking mind you), or the casual (gruelling in my case) mountain bike session.
+Cappadocia forced me to get outdoors because most of the attractions involve hiking (light hiking, mind you) or the casual (grueling, in my case) mountain bike session.

-Back in Göreme, a town in the Cappadocia region, each morning was greeted not only with a sunrise, but also with the rising of about 50 or more hot air balloons, all reaching slowly above the rocky surrounds of the town.
+Back in Göreme, a town in the Cappadocia region, we were greeted every morning by the sunrise and 50+ hot air balloons, all reaching slowly above the town's rocky surrounds.

 Walking down the street felt surreal with these towering icons looming above, but even those that stayed indoors (and out of the clouds) could probably hear the pulsing sounds of the balloons heating up and flying overhead.

-Our stay was only supposed to encompass the 3 full days in the region as marked by our Intrepid Travel tour, but 5 we stayed in order to get to know it well.
+Our stay was only supposed to encompass the three full days in the region as marked by our Intrepid Travel tour, but we stayed five to get to know it well.